nullSpac3/Lab-Report-4/index.md

-Commands will styled as inline code, whilst the keys pressed will be shown in angled brackets.
+Commands will styled as inline code, while the keys pressed will be shown in angled brackets.

 * `ssh cs15lsp23rp@ieng6.ucsd.edu` -> `<enter>`
     * Logs onto a remote server `ieng6`